Robert Blake Fast Facts

 April 18 & 22, 2002 - Blake is arrested for first degree murder with special circumstances and two counts of solicitation of murder.
 Blake pleads not guilty at his arraignment.

-April 29, 2002 - Administrators of Bonny Lee Bakley's estate file a wrongful death suit against Robert Blake.
+April 29, 2002 - Administrators of Bakley's estate file a wrongful death suit against Blake.
 The suit seeks unspecified damages on behalf of Bakley's four children, including their young daughter, Rose.

 March 16, 2005 - Blake is acquitted of murder and one count of solicitation of murder.
 The second solicitation count is dismissed by the judge after the jury deadlocked.

-November 18, 2005 - Blake is found liable in the wrongful death civil trial brought by Bonny Lee Bakley's children, and is ordered to pay $30 million in damages to her family.
+November 18, 2005 - Blake is found liable in the wrongful death civil trial brought by Bakley's children, and is ordered to pay $30 million in damages to her family.

 February 28, 2007 - Lawyers appeal the $30 million wrongful death verdict.

 April 25, 2008 - The 2nd District Court of Appeal in Los Angeles upholds the wrongful death verdict.
-However, the court cuts in half the money awarded to Bakley's family, from $30 million to $15 million.
+However, the court halves the money awarded to Bakley's family, from $30 million to $15 million.

-May 6, 2008 - Blake appeals to the court reduce the $15 million judgment.
-The 2nd District Court of Appeals denies Blake's appeal.
+May 6, 2008 - Blake appeals to the court to reduce the $15 million judgment, which is denied.

 June 9, 2008 - Blake's attorney files a petition for civil case review with the California Supreme Court.